-- It filters LSA3, LSA4 & LSA5 or external as well as inter-area route.
+- It filters LSA3, LSA4 & LSA5, or external as well as inter-area routes.

 - It automatically generates the Default route in the form of LSA3.

 - Needs to implement only on the ABR router.

 - No virtual link allowed.

-- We should declare all area router as stub routers.
+- We should declare all area routers as stub routers.

 This command can use to configure OSPF Totally Stub Area:

 GNS3Router(router-configure)#area 3 stub no-summary